sakkarose/vie_wpa2_pw/README.md

 # WPA2 Dicts & Hashcat Rules

 This is the resources I have researched and learned as a wireless network pentester which is my part-time work.
-This repository contains specialized wordlists tailored for cracking WiFi passwords, with a focus on likely patterns found in Vietnam (**vie-** prefix).
+This repository contains specialized wordlists tailored for cracking WiFi passwords, with a focus on likely patterns found in Vietnam (with **vie-** as file prefix, and none for generic rules file).

 **Important Note:** Please use these resources responsibly and ethically